-Fashion Design and Illustration I FSHD353 - 5 credits
+Fashion Design and Illustration I FSHD362 - 4 credits

-Students work under the direction of industry professionals in the moderate market to develop fabric stories, sketches, and technical flats.
+Students work under the direction of industry professionals in the moderate market to develop fabric stories and sketches.
 One mentor project will focus on sustainability.
 Students pursuing the Sustainability Minor should elect to work on this project.